 sudo rabbitmqctl start_app

 Your RabbitMQ cluster should now be up and running.
-Verify it using:
+Verify it using

 sudo rabbitmqctl cluster_status